quboqin/hexo/source/_posts/From-MVC-to-MVVM-C-Step-by-Step.md

 The diagram is showed below, there three main roles in this diagram
 <img src="/From-MVC-to-MVVM-C-Step-by-Step/Networking.png" width="80%" margin-left="auto" margin-right="auto"><br>

-1. Difficult endpoints in every data source are defined in difficult enums(**_Huobi API, CoinMarketAPI and CryptoCompareAPI_**), these enums also confirm EndPointType protocol, you can get http parameters, paths and methods from these variables in this protocol, the return values depend on the values of the enums.
+1. Different endpoints in every data source are defined in different enums(**_Huobi API, CoinMarketAPI and CryptoCompareAPI_**), these enums all conform EndPointType protocol, you can get http parameters, paths and methods from these variables in this protocol, the return values depend on the values of the enums.

+2. Router is a generic class.
+Giving different EndPoints, we can create different routers.
+The responsibility of this Router is prepare the parameters depending on the given endpoints, then trigger the real url sessions.

-2. Our application involve three websites: Huobi, CoinMarket and CryptoCompare.
+3. Our application involve three websites: Huobi, CoinMarket and CryptoCompare.
 So we create three NetworkManagers for each site.
-These NetworkManagers all inherit form NetworkManager who provide NetworkEnvironment to distinguish difficult running environment:
+These NetworkManagers are all singleton, creating a router using an endpoint to replace the placeholder is their only jobs, then inject this router into themselves.
+These NetworkManagers all inherit form NetworkManager who handle the errors during the networking requests, and parse the JSON result form backend.
+It aslo managers all tasks created by the router.
+You can cancel these tasks by unique id.

+4. NetworkEnvironment is a singleton class which distinguishs different running environment:
 ``` Swift
 enum NetworkEnvironment {
     case qa